ljonesdesign/task-2.1/README.md

 # Simplified Theme for doing task 2.1

-This is your first task which is the 2.1 task.
+This is your first Web devlopment task which is the 2.1 task.

 Recommended due date:**As soon as possible!** Class will go a lot smoother for you on Wednesday if you get this done before coming.